 Population below 1 $ a day

-Source: World Bank, World Databank (Burundi)
+Figure 2: A Schematic Attempt at Capturing the Economic Context | Source: World Bank, World Databank (Burundi)

-From the sixteenth century, the region was organised as a kingdom, under the authority of a king (mwami) who was believed to be possessed of both secular and spiritual authority.
+From the sixteenth century, the region was organised as a kingdom under the authority of a king (mwami) who was believed to be possessed of both secular and spiritual authority.
 Hutus, Tutsis and Batwa cohabited in this kingdom under a system of administration consisting of both Hutu and Tutsi chiefs.
-The two groups became homogenised, and adopted the same language (Kirundi).
+The two groups became homogenised and adopted the same language (Kirundi).
 There was territorial expansion and conquest, and the vanquished party was made to pay tribute to the King.
 The Batwa who lacked a centralized system of governance and were only organized at family level, were almost always on the receiving end of these conquests.

 An examination of the way in which the monarchical system operated during the pre-colonial period, based on oral sources, reveals positive and negative aspects of the system.
 On the positive side, it may be said that monarchism succeeded in forming a nation and in preserving national unity and social peace.
 In addition, it established an essentially democratic institution, the ubushingantahe.
 Lastly, power was perceived as being exercised in the interests of the population at large and for the maintenance of order in society.
 On the other hand, the monarchical system had inequalities and ethnic differentiation originating from the privileges enjoyed by the ruling class and institutionalization of the monarchy.
 Moreover, the power of the monarchy could be arbitrary, despite the existence of institutions for social regulation as the Mwami had an absolute power on life of all people living in his kingdom and even on their goods.

-After many years of turbulence, 1993 saw the holding of the first multi party national elections on the basis of a new constitution, which provided for an inclusive government under a presidential system.
+After many years of turbulence, 1993 saw the holding of the first multi-party national elections on the basis of a new constitution, which provided for an inclusive government under a presidential system.
 Ndadaye Melchior, a Hutu, won the Presidential elections, becoming the first member of his community to hold the highest office in the land.
-His term of office was short-lived and he was killed 3 months after ascending office in a coup d’Etat, which plunged the country to civil war and anarchy.
+His term of office was short-lived, and he was killed 3 months after ascending office in a coup d’état, which plunged the country to civil war and anarchy.
 His predecessor, Cyprien Ntaryamira, another Hutu, died in a plane crash with his Rwandan counterpart, Juvenal Habyarimana, which ushered in a period of darkness in the two neighbouring countries.

 The Arusha settlement is made of five main protocols:

-Protocol 1: The Nature of Burundi conflict, problems of genocide and exclusion and their solutions
+- Protocol 1: The Nature of Burundi conflict, problems of genocide and exclusion and their solutions

-Protocol 2: Democracy and Good governance
+- Protocol 2: Democracy and Good governance

-Protocol 3: Peace and Security for all
+- Protocol 3: Peace and Security for all

-Protocol 4: Rebuilding the country and development
+- Protocol 4: Rebuilding the country and development

-Protocol 5: Safeguards for implementation of the agreement
+- Protocol 5: Safeguards for implementation of the agreement

 There are also appendices that contain obligations and duties to be observed by signatory parties.

-Since the colonial period, the judicial system moved from customary law to positive law and it adopted civil law system following the example of the Belgians who were the colonialists.
+Since the colonial period, the judicial system moved from customary law to positive law and it adopted a civil law system following the example of the Belgians who colonized the country.
 At independence, positive law covered all branches of law, with the exception of some private, civil law issues.
 After independence, positive law has come to govern almost all the fields of society, with important exceptions related to inheritance, marital property, gifts/liberalities, acquisition and sale of non-registered land and relationships between employers and workers of the traditional or unstructured sector.
 A new code of land has been recently adopted.
 This code states new provisions to allow an easy registration of land.
 In this way, it is hoped that the field of customary law will decrease.
 Also, there are bills which have been proposed to codify the remaining areas covered by customary law.

 The judicial system is organized through the Code of Organization and Judicial Competence of 17 March 2005.
 The independence of the judiciary is guaranteed by the constitution, which separates the judiciary, the executive and legislative body.
 There are formal and informal mechanisms of conflicts management provided under the Code.